 For ¼-wavelength vertical antennas, a good ground plane is essential to good performance.
 A quarter wave antenna mounted solidly to the vehicle roof is a great option, but I wished to avoid drilling into the roof for mounting or coaxial cable routing.
-Further, I already had a nice 2m/70cm antenna available that extended about 40 inches high: a ½-wavelength antenna for 2-meter band, and 5/8-wavelength for 70-centimeter band.
-Mounting it on the roof of the truck would also have made garage entry a non-starter, and I was determined to keep my new (used) truck in the garage!
-(Yes, I secretly knew that a longer HF antenna was likely to require some reconfiguration for garage parking.)
+Further, I already had a nice 2-m/70-cm dual-band antenna available that extended about 40 inches high: a ½-wavelength antenna for 2-meter band, and 5/8-wavelength for 70-centimeter band.
+Mounting it on the roof of the truck would also have made garage entry a non-starter, and I was determined to keep my new (used) truck in the garage.

-The Diamond SG7500A antenna had previously been mounted to another vehicle with a Diamond K412S trunk and hatchback mount.
-By detaching the curved clip portion that would normally snug onto the edge of a trunk or hatchback door, I was left with a single-hole antenna mount with a pivoting head for orienting the antenna.
+The Diamond SG7500A antenna had previously been mounted to another vehicle with a Diamond K412S lip mount.
+By detaching the curved clip portion that would normally snug onto the edge seam of a trunk or hatchback door, I was left with a single-hole antenna mount with a pivoting head for orienting the antenna.
 I was able to use one of the bolts near the top of the truck bed to secure the antenna mount.
-Contoured metal near the bolts helped prevent any pivoting or slipping of the mount once it was tightened securely with the bolt to the bed side.
+Contoured metal near the bolts helped prevent any pivoting or slipping of the mount once it was tightened securely with the single center bolt to the bed side.
 Voila!
-An elegant and unexpectedly simple solution for the VHF/UHF dual band antenna!
+An elegant and unexpectedly simple solution for the VHF/UHF dual band antenna.

 Of course, many other types of mounting schemes and products are available.
 I had some good luck in finding a simple solution that worked for my vehicle using on-hand resources, avoiding additional expenditures and promoting garage parking without antenna hassle… so far.
 This type of trunk and hatchback mount for lightweight VHF/UHF antennas usually works quite well and provides great flexibility in mounting locations along a car’s creases and contours.
 The Diamond K400 series trunk and hatchback mounts are very popular and well made, and they can even support lighter HF antennas with minimal or no scarring of the vehicle.